Ciao, welcome back to my blog!

 After the pasta is almost ready, drain it and make sure of sparing a cup of pasta water.

-Don't forget to share the post on your social media accounts to help me grow and if you like you can also subscribe to my newsletters to be the first to know when I am posting!
+If you liked this post, don't forget to share this recipe on your social media accounts to help me grow and if you like you can also subscribe to my newsletters to be the first to know when I am posting!